dustin10/VichUploaderBundle/docs/installation.md

 ## That was it!

 Yeah, the bundle is installed!
-Move onto the [usage section](usage.md) to find out how to configure and setup your first upload.
+Move onto the [usage section](usage.md) to find out how to configure and set up your first upload.